ewhill/ringnet/README.md

 - **discoveryAddresses** (array)
   - *Optional*, defaults to empty array `[]`
   - The addresses with or without accompanying ports of peers that the created peer will try to connect to after intialization
+- **publicAddress** (array)
+  - *Optional*, defaults to `false`.
+  - The addresses that will be used to tell other peers where they can find us when new peers connect to them.
+This address should be a publicly accessible FQDN or IP address that will resolve to this instantiated peer.
 - **discoveryRange** (array, length=2)
   - *Optional*, defaults to `[26780, 26790]`
   - If a member of `discoveryAddresses` does not contain a port, the peer will sequentially try connect to said entry using this range of ports (inclusive).
 The first index of this array should be the starting port and the second and last index of this array should be the ending port